 1) Ensure that the victims of excessive police action are afforded fair and appropriate civil remedies and protect the rights of those engaged in future legal protests.

 2) Currently and in future legal protests, where protesters and leaders have been detained and charged, provide adequate medical treatment and allow them to communicate with their families.

-4) Respond to outstanding legal claims related to those who are sick with CKDu within a reasonable time period, not to exceed 7 days.
+4) Respond to outstanding legal claims related to those who are sick with CKDnT within a reasonable time period, not to exceed 7 days.

 5) Guarantee due process and equal treatment before the law for affected sugarcane workers and ex-workers, with outstanding claims and future claimants.

-6) Review disability social insurance requirements for sugarcane workers suffering from CKDu, and where workers qualify, ensure that they receive their full entitlements.
+6) Review disability social insurance requirements for sugarcane workers suffering from CKDnT, and where workers qualify, ensure that they receive their full entitlements.

-7) Ensure the ability of current and former sugarcane workers to easily access the highest available standard of preventive and specialized medical care and treatment for CKDu.
+7) Ensure the ability of current and former sugarcane workers to easily access the highest available standard of preventive and specialized medical care and treatment for CKDnT.

 8) Conduct an immediate and transparent inspection of ISA sugar production facilities under the special inspections provision of Ley No. 664, 26 June 2008, Ley General de Inspección del Trabajo [General Work Inspection Law], ch.
 II, art.
 7, in conjunction with an independent observer; and where violations are found, require ISA compliance within a minimum specified time of no less than 6 months, and levy appropriate economic sanctions.

 We, the undersigned civil society organizations, make this joint statement with the vision that there will be speedy and peaceful resolution of this matter.